 Despite improvements to public transport and the increased availability of e-hailing services in the city, driving still remains a popular way to get around Austin.

 Austin’s road network is pretty easy to navigate.
-Commuters will just need to be aware that traffic congestion is severe during both the morning and evening rush hours.
-One thing that new arrivals will need to get used to when moving to Austin is the rather complex system of toll roads.
+You will just need to be aware that traffic congestion is severe during both the morning and evening rush hours.
+One thing you will need to get used to when moving to Austin is the rather complex system of toll roads.
 There are often ways to avoid these once drivers become more familiar with the city’s road system.

 Car-sharing schemes

 As public transport improves, Austin residents are becoming less reliant on their vehicles and looking for alternative ways to get around the city.
-A happy medium between solely using public transportation and driving is car-sharing schemes.
+Car-sharing schemes are a happy medium between solely using public transport and driving.
 These are great for those who want to commute using public transport during the week but may need a car for the weekends and other specific occasions.

-Car2go and ZipCar are the two main car shares operating in Austin.
-To become a member, newcomers to the city will simply need to download an app, which will then allow them to find available cars nearby.
-The user then gets a specific code with which to unlock the car and drive to their destination, where they can leave the car for another user to pick up.
-There are various different packages available depending on an individual's usage patterns.
+ZipCar is Austin’s main car-sharing service.
+To become a member, you must download an app that allows you to find a nearby car.
+The user then gets a specific code to unlock the car and drive to their destination, where they can leave the car for another user to pick up.
+There are various packages available depending on an individual’s usage patterns.

 Taxis in Austin

 Taxis are available in Austin, but it is generally best to call ahead and book a service in advance.
-While it may be possible to hail a taxi from the side of the street in busy parts of the downtown area, it's rare to see taxis just waiting in other areas of Austin or in the suburbs.
-The prominent taxi companies in Austin include Yellow Cab and Austin Cab Company.
+While it may be possible to hail a taxi from the side of the street in busy parts of the downtown area, it’s rare to see taxis just waiting in other areas of Austin or in the suburbs.
+Some of Austin’s most popular taxi companies include zTrip and Central City Taxi.

-E-hailing services have become more established in Austin over the last couple of years, and Lyft and Uber are now available 24 hours a day.
-There are also a number of smaller e-hailing services operating in the city, which include Far, InstaRyde and GetMe.
-While these companies have smaller fleets and may have longer waiting times, they often run special offers to encourage people to choose them.
-In most cases, users simply just need to download an app onto their smartphone and register for the service with a credit card.
+E-hailing services have become more established in Austin over the last couple of years, and Lyft and Uber are available 24 hours a day.
+Users simply need to download an app onto their smartphone and register for their preferred service with a credit card.

 Cycling in Austin

-MetroBike is Austin’s bike-sharing scheme that allows users to unlock shared bikes that are scattered across the city and ride to another docking station to deposit the bike when they’ve completed their journey.
+CapMetro Bikeshare is Austin’s bike-sharing scheme.
+It allows users to unlock shared bikes scattered across the city and ride to another docking station to deposit the bike when they’ve completed their journey.
 Users just need to have the app downloaded onto their smartphones.
-There are various packages available and various discounts on offer too.
+There are various packages available and various discounts on offer, too.

-Beyond the daily commute, the city boasts an array of exciting recreational biking trails as well as mountain bike routes for those looking for an adventure.
+Beyond the daily commute, the city boasts an array of exciting recreational biking trails and mountain bike routes for those looking for adventure.

 Walking in Austin